Workshop setup

 Install Docker first, then open Docker Desktop and complete the setup right away.

-Codex or Claude VS Code extension (free)
+ChatGPT Codex VS Code extension (free)

 Open VS Code Extensions Marketplace